We’ve cataloged the best free 80’s fonts available to download on the web in the script, glitch, and pixelated styles.

-We’ve compiled a list of the 10 best free 80’s fonts on the web essential for any project with retro leanings – and if you like any of them, you might also want to check out the free glitch and pixel fonts that we’ve catalogued.
+We’ve compiled a list of the 10 best free 80’s fonts on the web essential for any project with retro leanings – and if you like any of them, you might also want to check out the free glitch and pixel fonts that we’ve cataloged.

 Streamster is a script typeface, created by Youssef Habchi and is available as a free download for personal use.

 ‘Razor takes you back to Miami in the 1980’s.
-Think of pink flamengo’s, the stainless steel DeLorean and synthesizer tunes.
+Think of pink Flamengo’s, the stainless steel DeLorean and synthesizer tunes.
 The thin multi-lined characters work well when printed in somewhat bigger sizes.’

 Sabo is a free 8-bit style pixel font from Philippe Moesch that comes in two styles – inline and filled.